ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 But maybe I've got this all wrong.
 Perhaps freelancers _are_ willing to spend an extra 15 minutes when buying insurance to save money.

-Should I compromise on Jack's ethos to give my customers access to cheaper premiums, or do they value convenience and simplicity more?
+Should I compromise on With Jack's ethos to give my customers access to cheaper premiums, or do they value convenience and simplicity more?

 This is a difficult question.